 Automatic magnetic calibration is an algorithm that continuously and automatically calibrates for static magnetic interference.
 Automatic magnetic calibration is enabled by default and it is recommended to keep it enabled for all vehicle types.
 When used on top of a 2D or 3D calibration it can give the best results from magnetic heading.

-Every time Spatial is powered on in a cold start (48 hours without power) the automatic calibration is reset.
-The automatic magnetic calibration starts operating when Spatial is travelling at a speed over 5 m/s with a GNSS fix and velocity heading turned on.
-Automatic magnetic calibration is not as accurate as 2D or 3D calibration, however it is sufficient for most vehicles and allows Spatial to be installed into vehicles and operated without user intervention.
-Automatic magnetic calibration can be turned off using the filter options dialogue in Spatial Manager, see section 11.8.3.
+The automatic calibration for 2D vehicles differs from that for 3D vehicles.
+To ensure the correct calibration is being applied, ensure the correct vehicle profile is selected for your application in the Filter Options dialogue in the Spatial Manager.